When Walt Disney told his artists to model Bambi on a California mule deer, Jake Day insisted the real Bambi had to come from Maine.

 Jake Day returned to his Maine home, which his family had owned since 1798.

-Day took his camera, his backpack and his friend Lester Hill to the Mt.
+Day took his camera, his backpack and his friend Lester Hall to the Mt.
 Katahdin region.
 They then spent months shooting more than a thousand photos of Bambi country.

 Disney had given Jake Day a list of things he wanted photographed.
 The list included hazel nuts, marsh grass, oak leaves, pine cones, birch bark, low-bush and high-bush blueberries, red maple and speckled alder trees.